COVID-19 Vaccinations for Caregivers

 针对看护人的 COVID-19 疫苗接种 |Tiêm Vắc-Xin COVID-19 cho Chăm Sóc Viên | Tallaalada COVID-19 ee loogu talagalay Daryeel Bixiyeyaasha |Вакцинация от COVID-19 для помощников| 간병인을 위한 COVID-19 백신 접종 | لقاحات كوفيد-19 لمزودي الرعاية |የኮቪድ-19 ክትባት ለጤና ክብካቤ ሰጪዎች |Vacunas contra el COVID-19 para los cuidadores

-All caregivers are eligible to get the COVID-19 vaccine and booster for free, right now.
+All caregivers are eligible to get the COVID-19 vaccine and booster, right now.

 The vaccine is safe and the Washington State Department of Health (DOH) recommends that you get one as soon as you can.
 You will be joining millions of people in the U.S. alone who are already vaccinated.